hkust-taco/hmloc/hmloc-codebase-doc.md

 and performs type inference.
 It tracks source locations of the program terms.
 It wraps the inferred type with the provenance that contains the source location of the corresponding terms.
-For more information about the type system, see the paper.
+For more information about the type system, see section 3 of the paper.

 The corresponding files are:
 - `Typer.scala` contains the main typer class.